Close Menu

 Impact on Travel

 Cold temperatures can affect your comfort level during sightseeing and outdoor activities.
 It’s essential to dress in warm layers, including a hat, gloves, and scarf.
 Be mindful of icy patches on sidewalks and roads, and take extra care when walking.
 Some outdoor attractions, such as ice skating rinks, might be operational during these months.
-(See Also: Best Time Of Year To Visit Mackinac Island?)
+(See Also: Is Early November a Good Time to Visit Hawaii – A Tropical Paradise Awaits)

 The Peak Season: July and August